 You keep sending emails from your WordPress website but you’re not sure if the emails are being received.

-Most likely, if you haven’t set up an SMTP to deliver your emails, they’re probably not getting delivered.
+Most likely, if you don’t use SMTP to send emails, they’re probably not getting delivered.

 However, before we fix this issue, I want to explain what SMTP means and how it works to help you understand what you’re doing and why!